Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 Historic Kenwood

-If you’re seeking out suburban life, Historic Kenwood is one of the best neighborhoods in the city.
-With an active community boasting plenty of events, easy access to parks, and a diverse, inclusive community, it’s an artist’s haven and a great place to settle down.
-And in addition to being a historic neighborhood with beautiful restored or renovated homes, Kenwood is only 2.5 miles from downtown.
+If you’re seeking a suburban vibe, Historic Kenwood is one of the best neighborhoods in the city.
+With an active lifestyle boasting plenty of events, easy access to parks, and a diverse, inclusive community, it’s an artist’s haven and a great place to settle down with your family.
+And in addition to being a historic neighborhood with beautiful restored and renovated homes, Kenwood is only 2.5 miles from downtown.

 Grand Central District